Society

 Traffickers had hidden packs of cocaine in the juice and then froze it all, which made it especially hard to detect.

-But police was suspicious of the shipment because the transportation and storage costs exceeded the declared value of the product.
+But the police were suspicious of the shipment because the transportation and storage costs exceeded the product’s declared value.

 Moreover, the merchant reported there was no need to store the barrels in a refrigerated container upon arrival in Hong Kong.